The Goal: To increase financial literacy in millennials so that they are able to stop living paycheck to paycheck

 I spoke with SMEs in the form of two game developers who were excited about the idea, and provided insight on possible ways to gamify this sort of information, as well as someone who had worked on a game for students to use when in business school.
 I talked with financial advisors, and my teammate Rodrick spoke with his connections at the bank to verify this idea.

 This was an amazing experience, and the whole “Get Rich” family came together after presentations to chat, and get to know each other.
-The friendships I created were my favorite take-away, and I learned how much work is involved with starting a company.
+The friendships I created were my main take-away, and I learned the work involved with starting a company.
 I would definitely participate in SUW again!